hankbao/libreboot/docs/archive_old.md

 -   build-release: flashrom, nvramtool, cbfstool and bucts are no longer provided pre-compiled in binary archives, and are now in source form only. (to maximize distro compatibility).
--   \'build\' script: replaced grub.elf assembly instructons, it is now handled by a utility added under resources/utilities/grub-assemble
+-   'build' script: replaced grub.elf assembly instructons, it is now handled by a utility added under resources/utilities/grub-assemble
 -   Moved resources/grub/keymap to
     resources/utilities/grub-assemble/keymap, and updated that utility